Stakeholder mapping

 A stakeholder in this category:

-- will have a high level of interest in the topic area or project, or a high level of responsibility or knowledge within the topic area
+• will have a high level of interest in your work, or a high level of responsibility or knowledge within the topic area

-- may have mutual contacts whose agreement is vital to the project
+• may have mutual contacts whose agreement is vital to your work or project

-- may be advising you on the project or acting as a consultant
+• may be advising you or acting as a consultant

-- may have work or reputation with a risk of notable impact from project outcomes
+• may have work or reputation with a risk of notable impact from work outcomes

 Consult with